 Here are the kinds of freelance writing services you can offer to other businesses and make a nice income:

 - Freelance content writing – Content marketing is the biggest market for writers right now.
 “Content” encompasses everything that could help the marketing department of an organization including blog posts, website copy, Ebooks, social media posts, and the like.
-No wonder, most writers today start as a freelance content writer.
+No wonder, most writers today start as freelance content writers.

 - Freelance blogging – Specifically among different types of content, a blog tends to generate compounding returns, so businesses love blogging.
 And instead of hiring in-house talent for the same, generally the marketing manager at the company hires freelancers to write for it.